scottbeiter0713-commits/cheffi-legal/privacy.md

 Your privacy is our secret ingredient.
 We built Cheffi AI to help you eat better, not to sell your data.
 Here’s the breakdown of how we handle your info:

-What We Collect: We collect your email (for account syncing), the names of family members you add (to make the UI friendly), and your dietary preferences (to make the AI smart).
+What We Collect: We collect  the names of family members you add (to make the UI friendly), and your dietary preferences (to make the AI smart).

 AI Processing: To generate your recipes, we send your meal prompts to an AI processor.
 This data is used solely to create your recipes and is not used to identify you personally.